ropensci/nasapower/cran-comments.md

 This is a new patch release at the request of CRAN maintainers, changes follow.

+Currently the POWER API is still responding, however with the US government shutdown it is unclear how long it will still respond.
+However, the new method of testing, should not result in failed tests on CRAN any longer if this happens.

   ## Requested changes

     * Sets tests to not run on CRAN so that errors aren't reported when API is